 - Learning Outcomes

-- Be familiar with the scholarship associated with social movement studies, including its theoretical and methodological traditions
+- Become familiar with the scholarship associated with social movement studies, including its theoretical and methodological traditions.

-- Be able to critically apply social movement theories to historical and contemporary cases of social movement mobilisation
+- Critically apply social movement theories to historical and contemporary cases of social movement mobilisation.

-- Be able to compare and account for the differences between social movement mobilisation and collective action that occurs in the absence of formal organisation
+- Compare and account for the differences between social movement mobilisation and collective action that occurs in the absence of formal organisation.

-- Be able to critically analyse the evolving strategies and tactics that are involved in campaigning outside the context of institutionalised politics
+- Critically analyse the evolving strategies and tactics that are involved in collective resistance.